crystalbajgai/crystalbajgai/README.md

 - 👨‍💻 All of my projects are available at <a href="https://crystal.is-a.dev/" target="_blank">crystal.is-a.dev</a>

-- 📝 I regularly write articles on nothign atm.
+- 📝 I regularly write articles on nothing atm.

 - 💬 Ask me about **nothing**